smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatic based on chain ID_

 The default gas price to use when submitting transactions to the blockchain.
-Will be overridden by the in-built BlockHistoryEstimator if enabled, and might be increased if gas bumping is enabled.
+Will be overridden by the built-in `BlockHistoryEstimator` if enabled, and might be increased if gas bumping is enabled.

 Can be used with the `chainlink setgasprice` to be updated while the node is still running.

 ### EVM_GAS_TIP_CAP_DEFAULT

-(Only applies to EIP1559 transactions)
+(Only applies to EIP-1559 transactions)

 - Default: _automatic based on chain ID_

 The default gas tip to use when submitting transactions to the blockchain.
-Will be overridden by the in-built BlockHistoryEstimator if enabled, and might be increased if gas bumping is enabled.
+Will be overridden by the built-in `BlockHistoryEstimator` if enabled, and might be increased if gas bumping is enabled.

 ### EVM_GAS_TIP_CAP_MINIMUM

-(Only applies to EIP1559 transactions)
+(Only applies to EIP-1559 transactions)

 - Default: _automatic based on chain ID_